WSU-kduncan/ceg3120-cth2242/Discord-Bot/README.md

 ## Setup

+### Dependencies

+I had to install two dependencies:

+- Discord.py
+    - I used version 2.0.1
+    - ` pip install -U discord.py`
+- Dotenv
+    - I used version 0.21.0
+    - `pip install -U python-dotenv`

+### How to Find the API Token

+After creating your bot in the Discord Developer Portal, you can find the bot's API Token by clicking on the Bot link on the left hand side.
+Under the bot's username field you will see a heading called Token.
+Click the copy button under the heading to copy the bot's API token to your clipboard.

+### Where To Put The API Token

+The bot's API token should be kept a secret.
+This means that the bot's token should not be put into the source code.
+The best way to keep the token a secret is to insert it into an .env file on the machine that will be running the bot.
+The dotenv library will load the environment variables into your shell's environment variable so that they can be used in the code.
+You need to make sure this .env file is not accidentally loaded onto Github so you should add it to the .gitignore file.

 ## Use

 By using the prompt `arnold!` my bot will send movie quotes that were delivered by Arnold Schwarzenegger.
 The available responses are listed below: